gibbsoft/terraform101/step5/step5.md

 :pencil: For more info on `aws_resource` see the [official docs](https://www.terraform.io/docs/providers/aws/r/instance.html)

+## Make your backend.tfvars

+Copy the example backend tfvars file then customise it to suite your environment

+    cd step5
+    cp backend.tfvars.example backend.tfvars
+    nano backend.tfvars

+## Terraform init

+Tell terraform to go and register any included providers and modules.  **Note that we have to include an option to use our `terraform.tfvars` file to feed our backend-config.
+We only have to do this with `init`, other terraform operations pick-up the file automatically**:

+    AWS_PROFILE=<your account name> terraform init -backend-config=terraform.tfvars

 ## Make your terraform.tfvars

 Copy the example tfvars file then customise it to suite your environment